Agthia Group Reports AED 4.56 Billion Net Revenue, AED 342 Million Underlying Group Net Profit During 2023

 Khalifa Sultan Al Suwaidi, Chairman of Agthia Group, commented: “Agthia’s 2023 results reinforce our growth story and continued progress against our strategic objectives, namely protecting the core business, reaping the rewards of recent value-accretive acquisitions, and investing in capability and innovation to deliver on its strategic vision of becoming a leading food and beverage company in the MENA region and beyond.
 At a time when the world’s attention is focused on decarbonization initiatives across the region, I am particularly pleased with the progress made across its sustainability agenda and am positive that Agthia will continue to create value for all stakeholders in both the near and medium term.
 We continue to be inspired by the UAE’s leadership with its commitment to pushing boundaries and showcasing what is possible when a well-defined vision meets seamless execution.”

 Alan Smith, Group Chief Executive Officer of Agthia Group, commented: “Agthia’s robust performance for the past fiscal year demonstrates the effectiveness of our strategic initiatives across key business segments and the sustained demand for our products across diverse markets.
 We have been able to successfully implement operational efficiency strategies that have helped us consistently deliver and minimize the impact of global economic headwinds.
-These results are also a testament to the agility of our business and the dedication and resilience of our colleagues across the Group.
-I am confident that Agthia is well-positioned regionally
+These results are also a testament to the agility of our business and the dedication and resilience of all our colleagues across the Group.
+I am confident that Agthia is well-positioned on the path towards sustained growth.”

+The Group’s FY 2023 results are available on the Group’s website www.agthia.com.

 ايهاب رزق -رئيس قسم العمليات والاعلام